Koreas hold talks on connecting railways

+North and South Korea agreed to conduct a joint-study "at an early date" on modernising the railways that run through their border, Yonhap reported the South's Unification Ministry as saying.

 North and South Korea held talks today on connecting the railways that run across their border, a physical link that would transform the relationship between the two sides of the divided peninsula.
-The discussions, the first on the issue for 10 years, took place in the truce village of Panmunjom in the Demilitarized Zone.
+The discussions, the first on the issue for 10 years, took place in the truce village of Panmunjom in the Demilitarized Zone that divides the two countries.

+The two sides agreed to conduct a joint-study "at an early date" on modernising the railways that run through their border, Yonhap reported the South's Unification Ministry as saying.

 A rail line already exists from Seoul to Pyongyang and on to Sinuiju on the Chinese border, originally built by Japan in the early 20th century, long before the Korean War and decades of division.